openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

 Implementing the Manual Assignment Strategy
 ***************************************************

-To implement manual assignment of students to cohort groups, you define the manual cohort groups and then assign students to them.
+To implement manual assignment of students to cohort groups, you define manual cohort groups and then assign students to them.

 You complete these procedures if you are using either the manual or hybrid assignment strategy for your course.
 For more information, see :ref:`All Manual